whiteboxdev/library-defold-typewriter/README.md

 | color     | Set color of next characters.                          | "default", string                     | \<color=default>, \<color=green>                   |
 | speed     | Set speed of next characters in characters per second. | "default", "instant", positive number | \<speed=default>, \<speed=instant>, \<speed=30>    |

-The [example gif](https://giphy.com/gifs/defold-0KrcP9rAA5DOlsgf1J) was created by passing the following string into `dtypewriter.load()`:
+The example animation was created by passing the following string into `dtypewriter.load()`:

 ```
 "Just like the classic RPG dialog systems, <color=green>dtypewriter<color=default> is a fantastic dialog solution!<paragraph>It can do all kinds of neat things, like <color=green>colors<color=default>, <speed=3>speeds<speed=default>, and <speed=instant>instant text display<speed=default>, among other things!"